srstevenson/vim-picker/README.md

 let g:picker_selector_flags = ''
 ```

-vim-picker has been tested with `fzy`, `pick`, and `selecta`, but any well
+vim-picker has been tested with `fzy`, `pick`, and `selecta`, but any
-behaved command line filter should work.
-If your version of Vim does not contain
+well-behaved command line filter should work.
+If your version of Vim does not
-an embedded terminal emulator, but you run Vim within [tmux], setting
+contain an embedded terminal emulator, but you run Vim within [tmux], setting
 `g:picker_selector_executable` to the [`fzy-tmux`][fzy-tmux] script distributed
 with `fzy` will open the fuzzy selector in a new tmux pane below Vim, providing
 an interface similar to using the embedded terminal emulator of Neovim or Vim